Net Price Calculator

 A Net Price Calculator is the single best tool for estimating what a US college will actually cost your family before you apply.
 You fill out a short form on the school's website with information about your family's financial situation, and the calculator returns an estimate of:

-• Your estimated net price — the actual out-of-pocket amount your family would be expected to pay each year after grants
+- Your estimated net price, the actual out-of-pocket amount your family would pay each year after grants

 Why it exists

-In 2008 and 2009, the US federal government got concerned that families were being shocked by the gap between a college's "sticker price" (full COA) and what families could actually afford.
-Many families ruled out top private universities thinking they cost $80k/year, when in fact a need-based grant would have brought the actual cost down to $20k–$40k.
+In 2008 and 2009, the US federal government grew concerned that families were being shocked by the gap between a college's "sticker price" (full COA) and what they could actually afford.
+Many families ruled out top private universities thinking they cost $80k/year, when a need-based grant would have brought the actual cost down to $20k-$40k.

-The Higher Education Opportunity Act of 2008 mandated that every Title IV-eligible US college (which is essentially every accredited US college) must publish a Net Price Calculator on its website by October 2011.
-The goal: let prospective families estimate their actual cost before applying, so the financial reality is visible during the school selection phase, not after admission.
+The Higher Education Opportunity Act of 2008 required every Title IV-eligible US college (essentially every accredited US college) to publish a Net Price Calculator by October 2011.
+The goal: let families estimate their actual cost before applying, so financial reality is visible during the school selection phase, not after admission.

 How to use it well